Wisconsin is using the GED exam for its high school equivalency testing program.

 GED.com/MyGED is also where you can get informed about the entire registration and test-taking process, and there’s a wealth of information about trends and developments in the job market, colleges and universities, and the programs they offer.

 You must demonstrate proof that you have resided in Wisconsin for no less than 10 days, you must complete an application form, and pay a testing and credential fee at the first meeting.

 In Wisconsin, 11% of all adults 25 years or older do not have a secondary education degree (high school diploma or equivalent).
 Every year, some 10,000 of these individuals decide to go for their high school equivalency diploma (HSED) or GED certificate (General Educational Development).

-The new GED program is really more than only a set of four tests.
-The online portal MyGED offers all sorts of preparation and study tools.
-This the online location for signing up and scheduling your test appointments.
+The latest version of the GED program is really more than only a set of four tests.
+The online portal MyGED (on the website GED.com) offers all sorts of preparation and study tools.
+This is the online location for signing up and scheduling your test appointments.

 This is also the location to check your test results, and there is a lot of information about employment possibilities and college education.
 The portal MyGED is flexible and very convenient.

 After you’ve passed the four independent GED tests, you will be awarded the GED diploma.
 This document is recognized and accepted all across America by government agencies, employers, and colleges and universities as the equivalency to a standard high school diploma.

 To summarize, you can sit for the GED test if you haven’t finished high school and do not take part in another education program.

 Contact one of the above-listed GED prep centers for details, and this website also provides tons of information and free online GED video lessons and practice tests.
 Check out these free video lessons, as they are a great way to get all set fast!

 Wisconsin Department of Public Instruction